 Black and Loud Fest and Tour

-Black and Loud Fest is coming to New Orleans April 10 and April 12 as part of French Quarter Fest’s After Dark Series at the House of Blues Parish Room.
-We need your support to assure that BIPOC young people 18 and up can come to the fest throughout Ticket Scholarship Fund!
-You can donate here if you not in New Orleans and help us grow Black and Loud nationally
+Black and Loud Fest returns to Seattle and Portland on Sept 13 and Sept 14, 2025 after a successful Black and Loud New Orleans April 10 and April 12, 2025.
+We need your support to assure that BIPOC young people 21 and up can come to the fest throughout Ticket Scholarship Fund!
+You can donate here if you not in Seattle or Portland and help us grow Black and Loud nationally

 OR

 Your donation supports the Black & Loud Ticket Scholarship Fund — a tax-deductible initiative created in partnership with festival supporters, sponsors, and fans.
-The fund helps Black and all BIPOC individuals, independent artists, and emerging music industry professionals who may not have the means to attend, ensuring they can experience the cultural impact of Black & Loud’s Louisiana debut in 2025.
+The fund helps Black and all BIPOC individuals, independent artists, and emerging music industry professionals who may not have the means to attend, ensuring they can experience the cultural impact of Black & Loud across the USA as we expand into 2026.

 999 N Northlake Way, Suite 207